 By the time of ESRA’s launch in September 2016 the supporters’ network had grown to nearly 500 people drawn from activist and academic communities all over New Zealand.
 A first union-funded research project was underway, examining the work and living conditions of a particular group of migrant workers, and a number of other research streams and projects are at various stages of development.

 Research work is directed by a formally established Research Committee.
 Streams of work are initiated and carried out by individual researchers, groups of researchers collaborating together and in some cases by formally established ‘Inquiry Groups’ around particular themes.
-At this very early stage of existence we have not yet completed any research projects, but these will gradually come on stream in the months ahead.
 Our research capacity depends entirely on voluntary effort by skilled, experienced ESRA supporters, a number of whom are officially mandated as ESRA Researchers.

-Other activities which we will undertake in the first period post-launch include the organisation of conferences, workshops and public meetings; media work and public comment; the gradual extension of research areas and inquiry groups; the involvement of further research and organisational volunteers at a pace commensurate with our ability to manage their work; and fundraising, including seeking out opportunities for contracted research.
+Other activities which we are undertaking include the organisation of conferences, workshops and public meetings; media work and public comment; the gradual extension of research areas and inquiry groups; the involvement of further research and organisational volunteers at a pace commensurate with our ability to manage their work; and fundraising, including seeking out opportunities for contracted research.

-At this stage we are physically located in Auckland, in the same building as jobs and welfare activist group Auckland Action Against Poverty, which means we keep very closely in touch with our activist roots as well as with our university friends.
-We intend to gradually become a more fully national organisation with organised nodes operating in centres other than Auckland, but this will take time to develop.
+At this stage we are physically located in Auckland and we intend to gradually become a more fully national organisation with organised nodes operating in centres other than Auckland, but this will take time to develop.
 We are also keen to develop meaningful linkages with individual left think tanks and transnational left think tank networks internationally.

 We are always interested in hearing from people who would like to support our work in any way.
 There is much to be done.
 Get in touch with us at firstname.lastname@example.org